xmeshlab/xonefi/documentation/ssid-coding.md

 * status: 0 = inactive, 1 = active
 * access method: 00 = free public, 01 = pay-for-time, 10 = pay for data, 11 = restricted (private or enterprise) with pre-approved users.
-* blockchain net: 00 - Mainnet, 01 = Ropsten, 10 = Kovan, 11 = reserved for future use;
+* blockchain net: 00 - Mainnet, 01 = goerli, 10 = Kovan, 11 = reserved for future use;
 * reserved bits: not in use at this time.